gr33nm0nk2802/Data-Structures-and-Algorithms/Array/Introduction.md

   - Allows a fixed number of elements to be entered which is decided at the time of declaration.
 Unlike a linked list, an array in C is not dynamic.
   - Insertion and deletion of elements can be costly since the elements are needed to be managed in accordance with the new memory allocation.

+## Facts:

+   - **Accessing Array Elements:** Array elements are accessed by using an integer index.
+Array index starts with 0 and goes till size of array minus 1.
+   - **No Index Out of bound Checking:** There is no index out of bounds checking in C/C++, but may produce unexpected output when run.
+   - In C, it is not compiler error to initialize an array with more elements than the specified size.
+However, The program won’t compile in C++.
+   - The elements are stored at contiguous memory locations
+      ```
+      This means if arr[0] has address 0x7ffd636b4260
+      then address of arr[1] is 0x7ffd636b4264 i.e, address of arr[0] + sizeof(int) if the array stores integer data
+      ```

+  ## Difference between pointers and arrays in C?

+    Answer: